rogerneb/pie_sender/README.md

  - Roms, saves, savestates, artworks, and gamelists was overwritten in target.
  - You must know the IP address of the target.
  - You must know the user:password of the target (default: pi:retropie).
+ - In each synchronized directory the target password will be requested.
+You can avoid this, creating a key system for both retropie.
  - Remember to reboot the target when PieSender finishes.

 HOW TO USE: